What Can Cause a Wound?

 - Hemostasis – the body creates a fast-chemical-reaction to heal the injury

-- Proliferative – the body produces new cells to repair the wound
+- Proliferative – the body produces new skin cells to repair the wound and start tissue regeneration and repair

 - Maturation – new skin tissue gains flexibility and strength

-Small wounds typically heal without any specialized treatment, but if there is redness or swelling, then you can use an over-the-counter antibiotic ointment to eliminate any infection.
+Small wounds typically complete the wound-repair process without any specialized treatment, but if there is redness or swelling, then you can use an over-the-counter antibiotic ointment to eliminate any infection and speed up the wound-healing process.
 However, if you notice additional problems from the wound, then you must visit an urgent care center for an evaluation.
-A physician can examine the wound to remove an infection from the tissues along with prescribing an oral antibiotic.
+A physician can examine the wound to remove an infection from the tissues along with prescribing an oral antibiotic to aid in tissue repair.
+If you’re experiencing chronic wounds, a physician should examine those as well to diagnose the underlying issue.

 Treatment for Larger and Deeper Wounds

 When you have a larger wound or a wound that is small but goes deeper into the body, immediate medical attention is required.
-In some cases, you should contact the paramedics for assistance for a wound that is bleeding or that makes you have severe pain or other health issues such as respiratory distress.
-If a projectile has entered your body, then the foreign body will require removal with surgery, and this requires hospitalization.
+In some cases, you should contact paramedics for assistance with a wound that is bleeding or that includes severe pain or other health issues such as respiratory distress.
+If a projectile has entered your body, then the foreign object will require removal with surgery, and this requires hospitalization.
 Longer and deeper lacerations require stitches to help the wound heal with less scarring.
-If a wound is on the face or neck, then you should have a repair from an expert to avoid having scars that can alter your appearance.
+If a wound is on the face or neck, then you should have a repair from an expert to ensure you’re reducing scar formation that can alter your appearance.

 Come into WellCare

-If you have sustained a wound, the best plan is to come into WellCare Urgent Care center to make sure that it is not serious, and to get proper treatment.
+If you have sustained a wound, the best plan is to come into WellCare Urgent Care to make sure that it is not serious and to get proper treatment.
 Book a same-day appointment with us online at both our Cascade and Leonard locations.